pkourany/RGBmatrixPanel_IDE/README.md

 stands the calculated refresh rate for a 16x32 panel using the bit-banged version is 90Hz while the (partial) port write version is 140Hz (half those values on 32x32 panel).

-The Photon version only uses bit-banging due to the GPIO pin mapping not allocating enough pin on a single port.
-However, with the Photon's 120MHz clock, the refresh rate is 140Hz

 Components Required
 ---